gnuton/RagBag/Docs/CPP.md

 ```

 #### Pointers ####
-Are simple variables storing memory addresses.
+Inherithed from C. Are simple variables storing memory addresses.
 They have have a fixed size depending on the CPU/OS.
 ```cpp
 // Pointer definitions, read this definition backwards
 // when you initialize a pointer, the pointer variable doesn't point to any valid address it points to 0.